XamarinUniversity/build2018-labs/lab1/README.md

 5. If the string is _not_ empty, create a new `NoteEntry` object and use the text as the `Title`.

-6. Add the new note to our note entry store (`App.Entries.AddAsync`).
+6. Add the new note to the note entry store (`App.Entries.AddAsync`).
 Make sure to use the `await` keyword (which means you'll need to add an `async` keyword to the method!)

 7. Copy the code you used in `OnItemTapped` to navigate to the `NoteEntryEditPage` screen, passing it your new item.
 Make sure to use `await`.

-8. Finally, set the `newEntry.Text` property to an empty string to clear it out _after_ the navigation call - this will clear the UI but you won't see it until we navigate back.
+8. Finally, set the `newEntry.Text` property to an empty string to clear it out _after_ the navigation call - this will clear the UI so that the `Entry` is empty when the app navigates back to this page.

 ```csharp
 private async void OnAddEntry(object sender, EventArgs e)